 Notification of temporary or permanent interruption in supply chain

 In case of a temporary or permanent interruption in supply chain under Paragraph 2, Art.
 55 of the Medicinal Product Act, when the marketing authorisation holder decides to:

 - stop placing the product on the market

-- withdraw the product temporarily or permanently before expiration of the marketing authorisation
+- withdraw the product from the market temporarily or permanently before the expiration of the marketing authorisation

-- submit an application for revocation of the marketing authorisation or
+- submit an application for withdrawal of the marketing authorisation or

 - decide not to submit an application for renewal,

 should notify HALMED at least two months before the interruption of supply chain (except if it is an urgent recall or other incidental circumstances), indicating the reasons for interruption in the supply chain.

 The notification should be submitted by e-mail to email@example.com.

 When the interruption in the supply chain is carried out due to one of the following reasons:

 - qualitative and/or quantitative composition in not in conformity with the declared

 - manufacturing or inspection problems have been discovered

 the marketing authorisation holder is obliged, in addition to HALMED, to also notify the European Medicines Agency (EMA).